Battle of Newry Road: Previous actions (1974–1993)

 According to British Army reports, the IRA carried out 23 attacks on helicopters in south County Armagh during the Troubles.
 Until the early 1990s, when the Westland Lynx were fitted with heavy machine guns, all British helicopters in Northern Ireland flew unarmed.

-Following two attacks with rifles and a rocket-propelled grenade (RPG) in 1974 and 1976, the introduction by the South Armagh Brigade of M60 machine guns raised its level of firepower.
+Following two attacks with rifles and a rocket-propelled grenade (RPG) in 1974 and 1976, the introduction by the South Armagh Brigade of M60 machine guns increased its firepower.
 In February 1978, in the follow-up of a shooting between British troops and IRA members, a Gazelle helicopter crashed when its pilot attempted to avoid machine-gun fire, killing a Royal Green Jackets Lieutenant Colonel on board.
-Exactly a year after, a Scout helicopter was hit nine times while flying over Glassdrumman.
+A year later, a Scout helicopter was hit nine times while flying over Glassdrumman.
 A Grenadier Guards Major was wounded, but the pilot managed to land the machine safely.

 One Gazelle was damaged in January 1980 and another in May 1981, both near the village of Cullaville.
-In yet another incident, an RAF Wessex was hit nine times over Croslieve mountain, west of Forkhill, in 1982, by rounds fired from an M60 and a .50 Browning machine gun, allegedly recovered by the IRA from an Allied aircraft that crashed on Lough Neagh during World War II.
+In another incident, an RAF Wessex was hit nine times over Croslieve mountain, west of Forkhill, in 1982, by rounds fired from an M60 and a .50 Browning machine gun, allegedly recovered by the IRA from an Allied aircraft that crashed on Lough Neagh during World War II.
 The same weapons were fired at the same Wessex (serial number XR506) flying over Aughanduff Mountain in May 1983.
 This time, the machine was hit by 23 rounds and received severe damage.

-The Libyan shipments of weapons for the IRA in the mid-1980s included 18 DShKs 12.7mm machine guns, which further enhanced the anti-aircraft capabilities of the South Armagh Brigade.
+The Libyan shipments of weapons for the IRA in the mid-1980s included 18 DShKs 12.7 mm machine guns, which further enhanced the anti-aircraft capabilities of the South Armagh Brigade.
 These weapons were used for the first time against a British Army helicopter in June 1988, when an Army Air Corps Lynx was hit by 15 rounds and brought down by an IRA unit near Cashel Lough Upper.